 Praying the psalms is not about the repression of emotion and feeling so that we say and do the ‘correct’ things during prayer.
 The psalms enable prayer to be humane because the psalms, warts and all, are thoroughly human.
 To pray with the psalms is to meet our own humanity and all humanity.
 It is an exercise in a coming to awareness, both of ourselves and the grace operative in life.

-Over time, praying the psalms together in this way has the intellect becoming silent.
+Over time, praying the psalms together in this way helps the intellect in becoming silent.
 In this silence is our true nature.
 It is a nature to be lived, not to be observed; it is an image of divinity.
 Attention on the words of the psalms and on the word of the mantra allow us to grow into this divine image: our loving selves.

 This way with the psalms spreads, like ink in paper, into time ‘outside’ of prayer.
 We become, more consistently, this image present and expressed in human form, loving without needing to know why.
 This is what it is to pray constantly.
 The psalms help develop this life, a life that is grounded in silence and expanding during meditation.